-Deaths From Gun Violence: How The U.S. Compares To The Rest Of The World
+Deaths From Gun Violence: How The U.S. Compares With The Rest Of The World

 Loading...

-The U.S. gun violence death rate is also higher than nearly all countries in sub-Saharan Africa, including many that are among the world's poorest.
+The U.S. gun violence death rate is also higher than that in nearly all countries in sub-Saharan Africa, including many that are among the world's poorest.

 Loading...

-One more way to consider this data: The IHME also estimates what it would expect a country's rate of gun violence deaths to be based solely on its socioeconomic status.
-By that measure, the U.S. should only be seeing .79 deaths per 100,000 people — almost five times less than its actual rate of 3.85 deaths per 100,000.
+One more way to consider these data: The IHME also estimates what it would expect a country's rate of gun violence deaths to be based solely on its socioeconomic status.
+By that measure, the U.S. should be seeing only 0.79 deaths per 100,000 people.
+Instead, its actual rate of 3.85 deaths per 100,000 is almost five times as high.

-Note: Editor's note: This story was originally published in October and has been republished with updates following the shooting Wednesday in Florida.